adhityaravi/fire-flakes/README.md

 - Set up user programs
 - Configure dotfiles
 - Apply system-wide user preferences

+**Note:** The `--impure` flag is required because the configuration uses the `$USER` environment variable to dynamically locate your specific vars file.
+See the [Home Manager documentation for --impure](https://nix-community.github.io/home-manager/index.html#sec-flakes-impure) for more details.

 Users are expected to provide their user-specific information (such as `username`, `email`, etc.) inside the `vars/` folder.
 This can be done by: